 Strawberry Chocolate Cream Bites:

 This strawberry chocolate cream bites recipe is from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Estheticain specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.

 Strawberry Chocolate Cream Bites

 - 2 tbsps of Honest Keto Maple syrup

 Step #1: In a food processor or blender, mix the filling ingredients together very well.

 Step #2: Using a cookie scoop or a spoon, drop small balls onto a lined baking sheet with parchment paper.

 Step #3: Stick it in the fridge for 15 minutes.

 Step #4: Using a double boiler method, melt the chocolate chips and the milk.
 OR make the coconut oil chocolate.